KhronosGroup/OpenCL-CTS/README.md

 ### Building CTS on Windows

-For Windows environments, it is strongly recommended to build CTS using [MSYS2](https://www.msys2.org/), the MinGW-w64 (GCC) toolchain, and Ninja.
+For Windows environments, CTS can be built using [MSYS2](https://www.msys2.org/), the MinGW-w64 (GCC) toolchain, and Ninja.
 All commands in the following sections should be run from an MSYS2 MinGW64 shell.